block-xaero/.github/profile/README.md

 # Block-Xaero

-**Powering Web3, Offline-First, Decentralized Equitable Collaboration through offline-first AI**
+**Powering Offline-First, Decentralized and fast Collaboration through offline-first libraries and Apps**

-Block-Xaero is building the foundational infrastructure for truly decentralized applications that work without the cloud.
-Our technology stack enables native apps with cryptographic security, collaborative intelligence, and peer-to-peer coordination—all running directly on your devices.
+Block-Xaero is building the foundational  local-first infrastructure for truly decentralized applications that work without the cloud.
+Our technology stack enables native apps with peer-to-peer collaboration with focus on efficiency and privacy.

 ---